ucan-wg/spec/README.md

 ### 4.2.2 `prf` Actions

 The `prf` scheme MUST accpt the following action: `ucan/DELEGATE`.
-This redelegates all of the capabilities in the selected witness(es).
+This re-delegates all of the capabilities in the selected witness(es).

 # 5. Validation